 Some company owners have never even managed a property.
 If the company owner has never managed a rental, what is the chance that he or she runs a company that can effectively help you with your investment property?

 Marchant’s Answer: Our Owner and President, Hunter Hughey, has been managing rental property since 1995.
-Hunter is actively managing approximately 200 homes and is very involved with the daily operations.
-Hunter is in daily contact with owners, tenants, and vendors.
+Hunter is very involved with the day to day operations.

 - Could you provide a few references to me?